shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-disaster-recovery-using-azure-site-recovery.md

 <properties
-   pageTitle="Automatización de la recuperación ante desastres para recursos compartidos de archivos en StorSimple mediante Azure Site Recovery| Microsoft Azure" description="Se describen los pasos y las prácticas recomendadas para crear una solución de recuperación ante desastres para recursos compartidos de archivos hospedados en el almacenamiento de StorSimple." services="storsimple" documentationCenter="NA" authors="vidarmsft"
+   pageTitle="Automate DR for file shares on StorSimple using Azure Site Recovery| Microsoft Azure" description="Describes the steps and best practices for creating a disaster recovery solution for file shares hosted on StorSimple storage." services="storsimple" documentationCenter="NA" authors="vidarmsft"